-The following Management's Discussion and Analysis ("MD&A") of Chibougamau Independent Mines Inc. (the "Corporation" or "CIM") constitutes management's review of the factors that affected the Corporation's financial and operating performance for the fiscal year ended December 31, 2023.
+The following Management's Discussion and Analysis ("MD&A") of Chibougamau Independent Mines Inc. (the "Corporation" or "CIM") constitutes management's review of the factors that affected the Corporation's financial and operating performance for the fiscal year ended December 31, 2024.
 This MD&A was prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited financial statements of the Corporation for the fiscal years ended December 31, 2023 ("FY 2023") and 2022 ("FY 2022"), together with the notes thereto.
+This discussion should be read in conjunction with the audited financial statements of the Corporation for the fiscal years ended December 31, 2024 ("FY 2024") and 2023 ("FY 2023"), together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
-The Corporation's financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
+The Corporation's financial statements and the financial information contained in this MD&A are prepared in accordance with IFRS® Accounting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRIC® Interpretations Committee.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Information contained herein is presented as of April 25, 2024, unless otherwise indicated.
+Information contained herein is presented as of April 24, 2025, unless otherwise indicated.

-For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors (the "Board"), considers the materiality of information.
+For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors of the Corporation (the "Board"), considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of the Corporation's common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.